nfo94/pyds/README.md

 This is a study repository for the course [Python Data Structures & Algorithms + LEETCODE Exercises](https://www.udemy.com/course/data-structures-algorithms-python) from Scott Barrett.
-I heavily recommend the course.
+I heavily recommend this course.